andreadellacorte/andreadellacorte.github.io/_posts/software-development/2018-09-03-solid-principles.md

 SOLID are five basic principles which help create good software architecture.
 SOLID is an acronym where:

-- S stands for SRP (Single responsibility principle): A class should take care of only one responsibility.
+- S stands for Single Responsibility Principle (SRP): A class should take care of only one responsibility;
-- O stands for OCP (Open closed principle): Extension should be preferred over modification.
+- O stands for Open Closed Principle (OCP): Extension should be preferred over modification;
-- L stands for LSP (Liskov substitution principle): A parent class object should be able to refer child objects seamlessly during runtime polymorphism.
+- L stands for Liskov Substitution Principle (LSP): A parent class object should be able to refer child objects seamlessly during runtime polymorphism;
-- I stands for ISP (Interface segregation principle): Client should not be forced to use an interface if it does not need it.
+- I stands for Interface Segregation Principle (ISP): Client should not be forced to use an interface if it does not need it;
-- D stands for DIP (Dependency inversion principle): High level modules should not depend on low level modules but should depend on abstraction.
+- D stands for Dependency Inversion Principle (DIP): High level modules should not depend on low level modules but should depend on abstraction.